mild-blue/txmatching/documentation/README.md

 whereas `A*01:02:01:01` is quite common, but both are shortened to the same form: `A*01:02`.

-Furthermore, for a brief summarization of this match, we select HLA code and MFI that best represents the presence or absence of a crossmatch:
+Furthermore, for a brief summarization of this match, we select HLA code and MFI that best represents the presence or absence of a crossmatch.

+Further logic of calculating **the summary HLA code and the summary MFI** is used only for codes that have a match type the same as the summary match type.
+We consider all the rest codes as less important for the summary section.

 #### How to choose summary HLA code?
 For summary, we would like to take into account just frequent codes among all assumed HLA types.